US Government Offering Americans No-Fee COVID-19 Tests Again … While Supplies Last

 How Do the Tests Work?

-If you receive the free COVID-19 tests, they will likely be rapid antigen tests, which provide results fairly quickly.
+If you receive the no-fee COVID-19 tests, they will likely be rapid antigen tests, which provide results fairly quickly.
 These tests are easy to use, involving a nasal swab and a test card that indicates a positive or negative result.

 If you get a positive result, it’s recommended that you follow the current guidelines from the Centers for Disease Control and Prevention (CDC), which might include isolating for a specified number of days and notifying people you have been in contact with.
 If you test negative but still have symptoms, it might be advisable to consult with a healthcare provider or take another test in a few days to confirm the result.